 2. Sour Patch Kids

-Tart and tangy, Sour Patch Kids love a wine that showcases lots of citrusy flavor.
+Tart and tangy, Sour Patch Kids love a glass of wine that showcases lots of citrusy flavors.
 Think of the grapefruit, apple, lemon flavors you find in a Sauvignon Blanc.
 Swedish fish are also a great pairing.

 3. Peanut M&M'S